 We host lectures and seminars given by prominent scholars and members of the Jewish and university communities.
 Throughout the academic year, visiting scholars from various disciplines stay in our guest apartment.

-We also provide short-stay accommodation for students and other visitors, especially during the long summer break.
+We also provide short-stay accommodation for students and other visitors, during the summer break (mid December-mid February).

 ‘Mandelbaum’ means ‘almond tree’.
 It’s also the family name of our founder.

 Rachel Mandelbaum (later Lipton) graduated from the University of Sydney in 1918.
 She then taught Latin and English and received her MA in Latin from the University of Sydney in 1934.

 Mrs Lipton died in 1978, bequeathing her estate to build a college at the University of Sydney in memory of her parents, the Reverend Zalel and Freda Mandelbaum, who had provided spiritual leadership to a number of Australian congregations over many decades.
 Her second husband, Mr Harry Lipton, subsequently bequeathed his estate to the college as well.
 Mandelbaum House opened in 1996 with accommodation for 30 residents from all over the world.

 Rachel Mandelbaum was a remarkable woman, particularly for her time — an articulate, independent non-conformist who valued education and scholarship.

 A welcoming and warm place immersed in cultural diversity,

 It is wonderful to have a spacious and fully furnished bedroom